On the Secret Protection Problem in Discrete-Event Systems: Introduction

-This intractability raises a fundamental challenge: How can SPP be solved practically for real-world systems?
-Although a polynomial heuristic algorithm has been proposed~\cite{MaJC24}, its practical applicability is limited; instances with only 100 states can take up to five minutes to solve, and the algorithm offers no guarantees on the quality of the solution.
-This gap highlights the need for a robust and efficient method to solve SPP, or a deeper understanding of its complexity and approximability.
-Despite the theoretical hardness, we present a practical and effective solution by formulating SPP as an Integer Linear Programming (ILP) problem.
-We demonstrate its scalability and effectiveness in finding exact solutions for relatively large systems.
+These intractability results raise a fundamental question: \emph{How can Parikh-SPP be practically solved for real-world systems?} Although Ma et al.~\cite{MaJC24} proposed a polynomial-time heuristic algorithm, its practical applicability remains limited---instances with only 100 states can require up to five minutes to solve, and the algorithm offers no guarantees on the quality of the solution.
+This gap highlights the need for a robust and efficient method to solve Parikh-SPP.
+We address this challenge by formulating Parikh-SPP as an integer linear programming (ILP) problem and demonstrating its scalability and effectiveness in finding exact solutions for relatively large systems across an extensive set of benchmarks, including both real-world and randomly generated data.

-Finally, we analyze a variant of SPP, called $\chi$-SPP, where only distinct protected events contribute to the clearance.
+Finally, we analyze the complexity of a variant of SPP in which only distinct protected events contribute to the clearance, referred to as Indicator-SPP.
 This variant is motivated by real-world multi-factor authentication schemes.
-We prove that the decision version of $\chi$-SPP is $\Sigma_{2}^{P}$-complete, positioning it on the second level of the polynomial-time hierarchy.
+We prove that its decision version is $\Sigma_{2}^{P}$-complete, placing it at the second level of the polynomial-time hierarchy.
+In contrast to Parikh-SPP, the existence of a practically efficient algorithm for Indicator-SPP remains an open problem.